jefersonlpsilva/jefersonlpsilva/README.md

 ### Hi there 👋

+My name is Jefeson Silva and I´m experienced (+13 years) developer living in Brazil.

 - 🌱 I’m currently learning Rest Api and Android
 - 📫 How to reach me:[Linkedin](https://www.linkedin.com/in/jefersonluispassossilva/)
 <!--